Fun at Camp MageHaven

 Arrival on the first day of MageHaven begins with the campers being sorted into their houses.
-After being sorted the campers will begin participation in a variety of different daily projects which may include: History of Magic, Potions, Astronomy, Wandore, Arithmancy, Divination, Defense Against the Ark Arts, Broomlore, Ancient Runes, Herbology, Charms, Transfiguration, The Tales of Beedle the Bard, Care of Magical Creatures, & even Quidditch!
+After being sorted the campers will begin participation in a variety of different daily projects which may include: History of Magic, Potions, Astronomy, Wandore, Arithmancy, Divination, Defense Against the Dark Arts, Broomlore, Ancient Runes, Herbology, Charms, Transfiguration, Care of Magical Creatures, & even play a game of Muggle Quidditch!

 What to Bring: